Michaelchakoh/Michaelchakoh/README.md

 - 👋 Hi, I’m @MichaelChakoh
-- 👀 I’m interested in coding for network automation,Coding to develop and deploy web pages,business software and application
+- 👀 I’m interested in coding for network automation,Coding to develop and deploy web pages,business software and applications.
-- 🌱 I’m currently learning cisco networks,Bulding and implemanting enterprice bsusiness network solutions
+- 🌱 I’m currently learning cisco networks,Bulding and implemanting enterprice business network solutions.
-- 💞️ I’m looking to collaborate on learning and developing meaningfull projects
+- 💞️ I’m looking to collaborate on learning and developing meaningfull projects.
 - 📫 How to reach me ...https://www.linkedin.com/in/michael-muyendesi-622183183/

 <!---